gabotronix/underpass-docs/wireguard.md

 #### Wireguard Usage:

 By default, Wireguard is configured to have 1 peer that can be used by multiple users and devices at the same time.
 If you wish to configure more than one peer, edit `WIREGUARD_PEERS=1` from `/opt/underpass/.env` and change the number as desired.
-Restart the container afterwards:
+Recreate the container afterwards:
 ```
 cd /opt/underpass
-docker-compose restart wireguard
+docker-compose up -d --force-recreate wireguard
 ```

 To retrieve the peer configuration, issue this command from SSH: